Friday, May 17, 2024

 In the post Functional Interfaces in Java we have already seen that functional interfaces are those interfaces that have only one abstract method.
 Java 8 also introduced an annotation @FunctionalInterface to be used with functional interfaces.
 Annotating an interface with @FunctionalInterface in Java indicates that an interface type declaration is intended to be a functional interface.

 It is not mandatory to mark functional interface with @FunctionalInterface annotation, it is more of a best practice to do that and also gives a surety that no other abstract method will be added accidentally to the functional interface.
-Because it will result in compiler error if any other abstract method is added to a functional interface which is annotated with @FunctionalInterface annotation.
+It will result in a compile time error if any other abstract method is added to a functional interface which is annotated with @FunctionalInterface annotation.

 Let's see it with some examples what is permitted and what is not with @FunctionalInterface annotation in Java.